-Marijuana is one of the most-popular plants out there.
+Marijuana is one of the most popular plants out there.
 Cannabis is used in a variety of ways all over the world.
 The use of cannabis has risen in recent years, thanks in part to increasing legality across the United States.
 Marijuana is in some way legal in more states than it is illegal.
-People are able to use cannabis for medical reasons, or you can use it recreationally.
+People can use cannabis for medical reasons, or they can use it recreationally.
 Nowadays, more and more people are also growing their own cannabis plants.
 By buying high-quality seeds for your personal home use, you can have more control over your cannabis consumption, and also save money in the long run.
 However, not every cannabis plant is exactly the same.
 There are different strains, such as Northern Lights, Super Skunk, and Bruce Banner.
 On top of that, there are different categories each strain is put into.
 The three primary categories are sativa, indica, and hybrid.
 As you could possibly guess, hybrids are mixtures of the two other categories, sativa and indica.
 These designations are not arbitrary.
 So what is the difference between sativa and indica?
 Let’s delve into the differences so when you hear a strain is a sativa or an indica you know what the score is.

 Compare Our Premium Cannabis Seeds

 Compare Our Cannabis Seed Strains

 |Acapulco Gold Feminized